confluentinc/examples/multiregion/README.md

 Observations for topics `multi-region-async` and `multi-region-default`:

-* It has a leader again (e.g. replica 3 in the above output)
+* They have leaders again (e.g. replica 3 in the above output)
 * The observers are now in the ISR list (e.g. replicas 3,4 in the above output)

 ### Permanent Failover